Riverview Bancorp How Have the Numbers Shaped Up for Stock market Insights & financial analysis

 Earnings results for Riverview Bancorp (NASDAQ:RVSB)

-Riverview Bancorp last released its quarterly earnings data on July 30th, 2020.
-The savings and loans company reported $0.02 EPS for the quarter, missing analysts’ consensus estimates of $0.11 by $0.09.
-The company earned $13.75 million during the quarter, compared to analysts’ expectations of $14.60 million.
-Riverview Bancorp has generated $0.69 earnings per share over the last year and currently has a price-to-earnings ratio of 9.6.
-Riverview Bancorp has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Thursday, October 22nd, 2020 based off prior year’s report dates.
+Riverview Bancorp last issued its quarterly earnings data on July 30th, 2020.
+The savings and loans company reported $0.02 EPS for the quarter, missing the consensus estimate of $0.11 by $0.09.
+The firm earned $13.75 million during the quarter, compared to the consensus estimate of $14.60 million.
+Riverview Bancorp has generated $0.69 earnings per share over the last year and currently has a price-to-earnings ratio of 8.8.
+Riverview Bancorp has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Thursday, October 29th, 2020 based off prior year’s report dates.

 Analyst Opinion on Riverview Bancorp (NASDAQ:RVSB)